-A third of US seniors die with dementia, study findsMarch 19th, 2013 in Alzheimer's disease & dementia /
+A third of US seniors die with dementia, study findsMarch 19, 2013 by Serena Gordon, Healthday Reporter in Medicine & Health / Alzheimer's disease & dementia

 (HealthDay)—There's more troubling news for America's aging population: A new report finds that one in every three seniors now dies while suffering from Alzheimer's or another form of dementia.